Rules for the York Literature Festival / York Mix Poetry Competition 2018

 8. Closing date: Deadline is midnight on Sunday, February 25, 2018.

 9. The competition is open to anybody aged 18 or over, and whose principal address is in the British Isles (including the Republic of Ireland and BFPO addresses).
 Non-UK citizens currently resident in the UK are eligible to enter (e.g. overseas students attending a UK educational establishment).
 Entries from outside the British Isles will not be eligible

 10. Copyright in submitted poems remains with the author.
 Entrants agree to allow their poems to be featured fee-free on YorkMix.com, and the website of York Literature Festival.
-Winning and commended poems may not be published elsewhere before May 1, 2017, without the permission of York Literature Festival.
+Winning and commended poems may not be published elsewhere before May 1, 2018, without the permission of the organisers.